antonio112000/JDBC-Database-Connection/README.md

 SELECT Query Example :

 Now let's try to Select from the table all the rows that contains "'Rima KILANY CHAMOUN'".
-For that, we executed these instructions :
+For that, i executed these instructions :

 String Sql= "SELECT * FROM matieresesib WHERE enseignant='Rima KILANY CHAMOUN'";
 Statement statement = connection.createStatement();